theshingstar030818/cardano-sl/docs/exceptions.md

 ## Resource handling

-Use `bracket` or `ResourceT` to guarantee the release of resources.
+Use `bracket` or to guarantee the release of resources.
 In case of concurrent code, avoid `forkIO` or `forkProcess` in favor of the `async` package, as it rethrows exceptions from the child threads.

+When resource usage is non-linear, it's okay to use `ResourceT`, but prefer `bracket` whenever possible.

 ## Migration

-We should get rid of `Mockable Throw` and `Mockable Catch`, as they buy us nothing compared to `MonadThrow` and `MonadCatch` but have less ecosystem support -- for instance, the `safe-exceptions` package doesn't use them.
+We should get rid of `Mockable Throw`, `Mockable Catch`, and `Mockable Bracket`, as they buy us nothing compared to `MonadThrow`, `MonadCatch`, and `MonadMask`, but have less ecosystem support -- for instance, the `safe-exceptions` package doesn't use them.

 We should identify the parts of the code that use `ExceptT` in impure or potentially impure code and replace them with exceptions.